 yes and hit enter.
 Do some squats as your requests go through the Interwebs and we work our magic or, if you’re very impatient, head over to the Web Console and watch your new services spawn.

 Wow, you have a Kafka cluster running but what the heck are you going to do with it?
-How about filling it with the works of Shakespeare and then indexing it with Elasticsearch?
+How about filling it with the works of Shakespeare and then indexing it with OpenSearch?
 Sure, it’s one option.
-But you’ll need Elasticsearch and some form of connection from Kafka to this Elasticsearch, some kind of...Kafka Connector?
+But you’ll need OpenSearch and some form of connection from Kafka to this OpenSearch, some kind of...Kafka Connector?

 Adding this to our

-main.tf will create an Elasticsearch instance in AWS and use the Kafka Connect we enabled with our Kafka Cluster to configure a
+main.tf will create an OpenSearch instance in AWS and use the Kafka Connect we enabled with our Kafka Cluster to configure a

 sink connector (a piece of software that takes data FROM Kafka and dumps it TO somewhere, depending on your configuration).